akmurzayev/Java_Semester_Projects/README.md

 # Java Semester Projects

-This repository contains my Java projects for the semester.
+This repository contains two Java Spring projects created during the semester.

+Each project has its own folder and its own README.md file.
+Inside each README file, there is:
+- a short description of the project
+- screenshots showing all use cases of the application

+---

-## Task 1
+## Project Task 1

-In Task 1, I created a basic Java Spring project.
+Project Task 1 is a basic Spring Boot application.
-I learned how to create controllers, services, and basic REST endpoints.
-This task helped me understand the project structure and Spring Boot basics.
+It is tested in a web browser (localhost).

+The README file inside the Project_Task1 folder includes:
+- a short explanation of what the project does
+- screenshots showing the application running in the browser

+---

-## Task 2
+## Project Task 2

-In Task 2, I created a REST API using Spring Boot.
+Project Task 2 is a REST API built with Spring Boot.
-I implemented CRUD operations for products (create, read, update).
+It supports CRUD operations for products and uses an H2 in-memory database.

-I also added an H2 in-memory database and used JPA Repository.
-Swagger was used to test and document the API.
+The README file inside the Project_Task2 folder includes:
+- a short explanation of the REST API
+- screenshots of all use cases tested with Postman and Swagger
+- screenshots of the H2 database console